 You can define your build pipelines by using a selection of the following keywords.
-They are arranged in this table in the order in which you might use them, with highlighting to give a rough guide to logical groupings.
+They are arranged in this table in the order in which you might use them, with highlighted rows to show keywords that define a logical section.

 |pipelines||Contains all your pipeline definitions.|